1954 Lake of Two Mountains boating accident

+Location of the Lake of Two Mountains.

 The 1954 Lake of Two Mountains boating accident occurred July 13, 1954 on the Lake of Two Mountains off of Montreal's West Island.
 A motorboat carrying 17 children capsized and 12 children died.
 The children, part of the Negro Community Centre of Montreal, were between the ages of 6 and 11 and most did not know how to swim.
-It is one of the worst boat accidents in Canadian history and is commemorated each year by community members.
+It is one of the worst boating accidents in Canadian history and is commemorated each year by community members.
+A memorial for the deceased children was announced in 2024.
+Denzil Alleyne, Margo and Marilyn Fonseca, Brenda Kelly, Carol Leek, Alan Leek, Paula Millington, Leon Nealey, Edwin and Diane Springer, Doreen Walton, and Estelle Walton were the 12 drowning victims.
+The deceased children have been referred to in the press and by community members as "the Twelve" since the accident.